 173,000 signatures collected by the Avaaz petition and the Care2 petition, indicate the extent of local and international opposition to the Fuleni mine.
 Despite this opposition, Ibutho Coal Ltd is pursuing its application at great expense.
 GET has the support of the local affected communities as it prepares itself to take legal action to safeguard a healthy sustainable environment and the historic iMfolozi wilderness, originally created as a sanctuary for rhinos.

-The launch of the Grrrowd campaign on 17 November 2014 is crucial for our fight for environmental, economic and social justice.
+The launch of the Grrrowd campaign (now the Crowd Versus) on 17 November 2014 is crucial for our fight for environmental, economic and social justice.
 We need to show the SA government and Ibutho Coal that the iMfolozi Wilderness Area is sacrosanct and that there is overwhelming international opposition to proceeding with this mining application.